trickydoggy/hello-world/README.md

 # hello-world
-This is my first project
+This is the first project
 Trying to learn how to use Github